tamu-edu/scrollstats/docs/CreateVectorDatasets.md

 **Required for Raster Processing**:

-- **Bend Boundary:** the bend boundary is a required input from the user and is required for the raster processing.
-The bend boundary is the manual delineation of the topographically raised platform that contains the ridge and swale topography of a bend.
+- **Bend Boundary:** the bend boundary is a required to clip the ridge and swale topography from the DEM

 **Required for Migration Pathway Creation**